Although by now it is common knowledge that drinking soda isn’t great for you, it seems like now the public will be outright warned.

 Other items needed include: egg white, butcher’s twine and a digital thermometer.
 Preheat the oven at 200 degrees Fahrenheit.

 Finally, cook the prime rib roast in the oven for four hours.
 The internal temperature should read between 129 and 136 Fahrenheit for a rare prime rib.
-You can increase the oven to 140 to bake a medium to medium well prime rib.
 Cut into serving pieces and enjoy.

 The media is often abuzz with news on which foods are better for us.
 There has been some debate over time as to which is healthier: farmed raised or wild caught fish.
 The current thinking is that wild caught is better.
 But is farm raised fish really all that bad for us?